Apostle Paul Dies in Rome

 Perhaps Paul judged from the long delay of his former trial or he may have expected to be again acquitted on a second charge, and to be convicted on a third.
 He certainly did not expect a final acquittal, but felt no doubt that the cause would ultimately result in his condemnation.

-Waiting for martyrdom
+Waiting for Martyrdom

 We are not left to conjecture the feelings with which Paul awaited his ultimate fate in Rome, for he has himself expressed them in that sublime strain of triumphant hope which is familiar to the memory of every Christian, and which has nerved the hearts of a thousand martyrs.